-The Buddhist approach presents an alternative to addicts who do not want to, or feel that they cannot, draw strength from and invest in the higher power espoused by the traditional 12-Step method.
+The Buddhist approach presents an alternative to addicts who do not want to or feel that they cannot, draw strength from and invest in the higher power espoused by the traditional 12-Step method.
 Instead, Buddhism teaches them to overcome their addictions and sufferings from within.

 The 12 Steps and Buddhism

-The 12 Steps are guiding principles designed to help patients overcome addictions, compulsions or other behavioral issues using the help of a Higher Power.
-The 12-Step program can be employed by those who struggle with a variety of addictions, including gambling, eating disorders and shopping.
+The 12 Steps are guiding principles designed to help patients overcome addictions, compulsions, or other behavioral issues using the help of a Higher Power.
+The 12-Step program can be employed by those who struggle with a variety of addictions, including gambling, eating disorders, and shopping.
 Twelve-Step programs require participants to transfer their focus outside of themselves—to God, or a higher power.
 Buddhism calls on its adherents to transfer their focus within themselves and look at the human mind as a committee, with good voices and bad voices.
 Using the principles of Buddhism as a supplement to addiction treatment helps show those who struggle how to find their good voices and use them to quell the bad ones.

 People who are uncomfortable with a traditional 12-Step program might be put off by the spirituality of Buddhism.
 Fortunately, a number of programs exist for people who are not comfortable with their recovery being connected to a religious experience.
 Taking influence from larger programs like Alcoholics Anonymous, there are many programs that use similar and proven methods to help addicts overcome the challenges of addiction.
-The most important thing is to find a program that you or a loved one trust and that makes you feel comfortable.
+The most important thing is to find a program that you or a loved one trusts and that makes you feel comfortable.
 Look for programs that have support from the American Society of Addiction Medicine and the National Institute on Drug Abuse.